swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 "I figured, what if I could just extract the part that I really liked about Angular and build something really lightweight." - Evan You

-Note: In his own words, <q>I figured, what if I could just extract the part that I really liked about Angular and build something really lightweight.</q> And voila, Vue was born.
+Note: In his own words, <q>I figured, what if I could just extract the part that I really liked about Angular and build something really lightweight.</q>

+---?image=born.jpg&size=auto 80%

+Note: And voila, Vue was born.
 So Vue is a javascript framework, yes!
 It's also progressive in nature.
 If you're building user interfaces, Vue is a great choice.
 But don't take our word for it, just go ahead and give it a try.
 By design, it's easy to pick up and integrate in your existing project.
 This is in contrast to other monolithic frameworks where you'd typically have to do a full migration.
 As we'll see in the upcoming talks today, Vue is not just suited for quick-prototyping; it's also perfectly capable of powering large-scale applications as well.